 “Great Instincts”—Or Stimulating Fear Reactions?

 My husband swears that FBM™ got him through graduate school.
 Here’s how it worked: He nurtured thoughts of disastrous consequences if he didn’t finish that paper on time and complete that research project.
+In other words, he stoked the limbic system fires in an effort to goose the rational brain into action.

 Sure, lacking any better options at the time, FBM™ may have helped him to earn a tough advanced degree in the hard sciences.
 But, looking back now—with the advantage of ADHD diagnosis and treatment—he sees now that “self-medicating with fear” wreaked havoc on his nervous system.
 Moreover, it pretty much decimated his ability to relax and enjoy life.